dataPARC/store/sdk/README.md

 ### Publishing

 Timespan based publishing of raw and processed data.
 This client provides a request-response API that supports most of the options available with standard read calls: raw, aggregates by code, aggregates by name, digital text, array slicing, unit conversion, etc. A tag can be subscribed to multiple times to support different options, i.e. 1 subscription for unit converted values and 1 without, both for the same tag.
 Request-response in this case refers to each call returns the response for that call.
 For example, when starting a subscription for a tag, the start response is returned by the start method.
 Values are sent for each subscription on the interval defined with the subscription.
 Upon receiving values, the client will run the callback also defined with the subscription.
+This client has more options than the CurrentValuesClient, but can't support as many values/second.
 For a contrasting API that offers different tradeoffs, see [Current Values](#current-values).

 ```cs
 await using var client = new PublishingClient(hostname, port, CertificateValidation.AcceptAllCertificates);